fairoozp/Ubuntu_macosx_look/README.md

 In top bar tab enable Battery Percentage

 ## 10 - Set Font

-To download font Go to
+Font added here.
+Download and

-move all Fonts in to: "~/.local/share/fonts" or "/usr/share/fonts"
+move all Fonts in to: "`~/.local/share/fonts" or "/usr/share/fonts`"

 ## 11 - Lock screen